 Yes, but...
 Coravin makes a special cap for the Timeless models because you cannot put the Coravin needle through a screw cap (please don’t try, you’ll be sorry).

 The Coravin Screw Cap $4.99 each is a replacement for the one that comes on the bottle, and when used properly allows you to continue to access a bottle of wine for three months.

 One or two screw caps come with some Timeless bundles, but you can also buy a six-pack of Coravin Screw Caps $29.95.

-If you tend to drink a lot of wine with screw caps or plastic corks, I recommend trying the new Coravin Pivot designed just for these wines at an affordable price of just $99.
+If you tend to drink a lot of wine with screw caps or plastic corks, I recommend trying the Coravin Pivot designed for all kinds of wine closures.

 Coravin Systems are used in professional settings like bars and restaurants, and also in wine lovers’ homes around the world.